egel/egel.github.io/_posts/2020-07-20-what-makes-you-be-a-better-programmer.md

 Source: Quora, "Is it better to work 5 eight-hour days or 4 twelve-hour day shifts?"

 **Lack of motivation** or **being constantly tired** - it's could sound silly when you'll read it for the first time.
 Moreover, this could be assigned to any other profession (not only to programmers!) and will also fit.
 But the difference that distinguishes programmers from other IT professions, or professions in general, is the extreme focus while working (writing a program).
-The program has to follow some logic, whatever this logic is, but have to be some.
-When you're tired of your motivation is somewhere else, it's difficult to write correct/good code because you're thinking about completely something else
+The program has to follow some logic, whatever this logic is, but have to be some and must make sense.
+When you're tired of your motivation is somewhere else, it's difficult to write correct/good code because you're thinking about completely something else.

 **No room for tests** - oh, if I heard something like this:

 > "My code is working, you saw it - I don't need to test this, I already did that!"

 I immediately start having a goose-flesh when I just look at this person 😳.
-It's not about 'not knowing how to write tests or testing in general', it's more in the way of human ignorance or/and attitude to work and make own code better (less error-prone), so in the end, you won't need to clean somebody's else mess (e.g: a nasty case where the code crash the program).
+It's not about 'not knowing how to write tests or testing in general', it's more in the way of human attitude or/and ignorance towards the work to make code better (less error-prone).
+In the end, nobody won't need to clean somebody's else mess (e.g: a nasty case where the code crash the program).

-Every good programmer knows that tests are for all other people involved in the project (not for the entity), so they can claim with high certainty that the code they produced (or change) works in given test scenarios.
+Every good programmer knows that tests are for everyone involved in the project (not for the entity), so they can claim with high certainty that the code they produced (or change) works in given test scenarios.
 Without tests, even the best code may be worth nothing to other programmers, because as professionals if they change something and there are no tests, they literally cannot assure the correctness of code running.
+Tests are for making your work-life balance sane again.

 **Asking for everything and not thinking for himself** or something similar like **don't ask for any help after spending a lot of time on an issue**.
 Those to things are incomplete opposite, although both might a negative impact on the team velocity.
 E.g: having a person who is a beginner and learning things.
 Then after a couple of sessions, you've noticed that she **keeps asking the same question over without any reflection** on them, then this in the real world sprint may crush the objectives in the sprint vision (or miss the deadline!).

-The second one, "not asking for help, and waiting".
-This is far worse than being overactive.
-As you have in a team a "ticking bomb", you don't know when this bomb will blow one of your deadlines - really nasty and stressful character/behavior.
+The second one, "not asking for help, and waiting" - this is far worse than being overactive.
+As you have in a team a "ticking bomb", you don't know when this bomb will blow one of your deadlines - really nasty and stressful character/behavior - so it's good to keep yourself just in the middle.

 In sum: "Keep up with asking questions, but think along as well!"

 **Having no interest in personal development after the working hours**.
 There are 2 opposite camps on this topic.
-Group one, the one being against spending personal time on self-development nor reading news from the world, will IMHO always fail.
+Group one, the one being against spending personal time (time not given in the working hours) on self-development nor reading news from the world, will IMHO always sooner or later fail.
 The world of IT is changing so rapidly, that sometimes a couple of months missing in the field, might impact a lot of troubles.

-As a programmer you're "selling" your skills by writing qualified code, therefore your skill has to up to date in order to be useful at all.
+Also to be frankly speaking, I am not saying that you need to spend all your free time to learn stuff for work.
+I want to tell you, you should spend some free time to expand yourself in general-IT way, and "the way" it's up to you.
+As a programmer you're "selling" your skills by writing fast the qualified code, therefore your skill has to up to date in order to be useful at all.
 If this is not happening, as a programmer you are useless (it's hard/firmly said, but it's true).

 **No blogging nor side projects**.
 If programming could be shortened to 3 things, it would be _planning_, _implementing_, and _reflection_.
 All those things coexist with each other and it's difficult to separate them.
-Planning with implementation is ok, but if you do not reflect on what you did it will not give you anything in your future career, you will just reproduce what you already know.
+Planning with implementation is OK, but if you do not reflect on what you did it will not give you anything in your future career, you will just reproduce what you already know.
 Therefore, blogging helps to rethink and reflect on ideas you had which in the end can help you to:

 - systematize your knowledge,
 - manifest your good ideas/skills with the world,
 - or just help you to get back to some problem which you've solved in the past.

 Accomplishing side projects can usually help to systematize and consolidate your knowledge into a skill(s).
 Usually, it's this combine implementing and reflecting on what you're doing, and by its physical form of practicing you learn the fastest way.

 If someone is not blogging nor doing side projects you can with high probability claim this person is not progressing with his knowledge/skills.

-### Noobs section
+### Noob section

 Below I gather some points that could reveal an inexperienced programmer or suggest that there is still a room before he will become an independent developer: